Manikandan23005/Intrusion-Detection-And-Prevention-System/README.md

 # Intrusion Detection System — Detailed Explanation and Run Guide

 ## Project Overview
-This repository implements an Intrusion Detection System (IDS) that detects malicious network activity from packet/flow data using supervised machine learning (or hybrid rule+ML).
-It supports training models from labeled datasets and running detection in batch or streaming modes.
+This repository implements an Intrusion Detection System (IDS)  have threat detection modules for file integrity, authentication logs, and malicious processes using Linux system tools and custom logic.

 ## Core Architecture & Components
 This system relies on a central management dashboard and lightweight endpoint agents.